erikberglund/SwiftPrivilegedHelper/README.md

 This is an example application to demonstrate how to use a privileged helper tool with authentication in Swift 3.0.

+**NOTE: Privilege escalation is not supported in sandboxed applications.**

 Please undestand the code and improve and customize it to suit your needs and your application.
 The example code contain minimal error handling and can be improved in many ways.

 # Index